 - Registration Process (on the next page)

-Mike Hall, the race’s director and founder in 2013, unfortunately died in a collision with a car in late March 2017 while taking part in the inaugural Indian Pacific Wheel Race.
+Mike Hall, the race’s director and founder in 2013, sadly died in a collision with a car in late March 2017 while taking part in the inaugural 2017 Indian Pacific Wheel Race.
 Planning for the 2017 edition of the TCR was postponed while everyone mourned the immense loss and there were fears that the race would not happen.

 Fortunately, a team of volunteers were able to put things in place to enable the 2017 edition of the race to go ahead.
 Read this article on Apidura’s blog to know more about this process and the team.
 Many memorial rides were organized all over the world shortly after Mike’s death, but there cannot be any bigger memorial ride than the race that he founded, so many of the participants were riding with him in their thoughts.
 Some videos that Mike recorded during the previous 6 months about the rules and spirit of the race were shown during the rider briefing before the start.